Null (SQL): In selections and projections: weak representation

 SELECT * FROM Emp WHERE Age = 22;

 should include the possibility that a relation like EmpH22 may exist.
 However, Codd tables cannot represent the disjunction "result with possibly 0 or 1 rows".
-A device, mostly of theoretical interest, called conditional table (or c-table) can however represent such an answer:
+A device, mostly of theoretical interest, called conditional table (or c-table) can, however, represent such an answer:

-where the condition column is interpreted as the row doesn't exist if the condition is false.
+where the condition column is interpreted as the row does not exist if the condition is false.
 It turns out that because the formulas in the condition column of a c-table can be arbitrary propositional logic formulas, an algorithm for the problem whether a c-table represents some concrete relation has a co-NP-complete complexity, thus is of little practical worth.